godspeedsystems/gs_doc/docs/microservices/events.md

   # a new message arrives on the topic_name
   id: /kafkaWebhook
   fn: com.jfs.publish_kafka #The event handler written in publish_kafka.yml, and
   # kept in src/workflows/com/jfs folder (in this example)
+  on_validation_error: com.jfs.handle_validation_error # The validation error handler if event's json schema validation gets failed and
+  # kept in src/workflows/com/jfs folder (in this example)
   body:
     description: The body of the query